 This manual digital faucet can be used in both the kitchen and bathroom for a clear temperature reading.

 4.Combo Faucets integrate the benefits of hands-free models with the efficiency of digital systems.
-Since a combo faucet is just that—a combination of touchless technology and digital precision, they tend to be more expensive than either stand-alone system.
+Since a combo faucet is just that—a combination of touchless technology and digital precision, they tend to be more expensive than either a stand-alone system.

 A Couple of My Favorite Combo Faucets for Aging in Place: